jammerware/ngx-libraries/projects/ngx-keyboard-events/README.md

 [![npm version](https://badge.fury.io/js/ngx-keyboard-events.svg)](https://badge.fury.io/js/ngx-keyboard-events)

 # NgxKeyboardEvents
-This is a simple [Angular](https://angular.io) module to bring an easy way to listen to keyboard events in a modularized way.
+This is a simple [Angular](https://angular.io) module to bring an easy way to listen to keyboard events in a modularized way consistent with Angular's style.

 Right now, `ngx-keyboard-events` assumes that you're using Angular in a browser environment.
 Angular has changed a lot since I started using it, so I'm pretty sure this is a terrible assumption.
 If you're using it elsewhere and want to offer some recommendations on how to make this library more friendly to other environments, open an issue!